Akuma-Reiki/NetrunningNexus/README.md

 Run ```nexus.py```, this will show a splashscreen, and then open up the main menu <br>
 You're given the option between managing a cyberdeck or managing programs/ICE/hardware <br>
 All files are stored as .json in the data folder for easy access, editing, and homebrew <br>

+# Todo
+Add the ability to manage REZ of programs